bertreb/pimatic-smartnora/README.md

 }
 ```

-After the plugin is installed a Smartnora device can be added.
+After the plugin is installed a SmartNora device can be added.

 SmartNora device
 -----------------